AmirAgassi/Moonshine/README.md

 **"AfterburnerExecutableLocation"** contains the path to the Afterburner executable.
 If you don't have Afterburner installed in the default directory, change this value to the correct path.

+**"UseAfterburner"** is set to True by default.
+Set to False if you don't want the script to use Afterburner.

 # Usage

 1. Download the Python script and install dependencies from requirements.txt

 2. Ensure your overclock for (profile 1: mining) and (profile 2: gaming) are set in Afterburner.
 If not using afterburner, set "UseAfterburner = True" to "UseAfterburner = False" in the python script.

 3. Ensure all the games you play are listed in "GameExecutableNames".
 If not, find and add each game's executable name to the list.